Andorra Entry Requirements

 Documents to Have Ready

-Must be valid for at least 3 months beyond your planned departure from the Schengen Area.
-Required for all nationalities.
+Must be valid for at least three months beyond your planned departure from the Schengen Area.

 Tips for Smooth Entry